United in diversity? The EU Parliament is about to find out | Analysis

 And if Europe is experiencing a green wave, is the tide of populism turning?

-Le Pen, while topping the poll in France did worse than 2014, Geert Wilders also performed badly in the Netherlands and both the AfD and VOX underperformed in Germany and Spain respectively.
+Le Pen, while topping the poll in France, did worse than 2014, Geert Wilders also performed badly in the Netherlands and both the AfD and VOX underperformed in Germany and Spain respectively.

 With this mosaic of results and no clear picture means we are in for a roll-coaster ride.